zaiisao/Documentation/en/Video/custom_video_mac.md

 ## Customize the Video Sink

 Step 1.
-Call `bufferType` and `pixelFormat` to set the buffer type and pixel format of the video frame.
+Call the `bufferType` and `pixelFormat` methods to set the buffer type and pixel format of the video frame.

 Step 2.
-Implement `shouldInitialize`, `shouldStart`, `shouldStop`, and `shouldDispose` to manage the customized video sink.
+Implement the `shouldInitialize`, `shouldStart`, `shouldStop`, and `shouldDispose` methods to manage the customized video sink.

 Step 3.
 Implement the buffer type and pixel format as specified in Step 1 of `AgoraVideoFrameConsumer`.